milonmaze/privacy-terms-observatory/www.linkedin.com/legal/privacy-policy.md

 We share your data across our different Services and LinkedIn affiliated entities.

 We will share your personal data with our Affiliates to provide and develop our Services.
 For example, we may refer a query to Bing in some instances, such as where you'd benefit from a more up to date response in a chat experience.
-In regions outside the Designated Countries, we may also share your publicly-shared content (such as your public LinkedIn posts) with our Affiliates, including Microsoft, to provide or develop their services.
+Subject to our European Regional Privacy Notice, we may also share with our Affiliates, including Microsoft, your (1) publicly-shared content (such as your public LinkedIn posts) to provide or develop their services and (2) personal data to improve, provide or develop their advertising services.
 Where allowed, we may combine information internally across the different Services covered by this Privacy Policy to help our Services be more relevant and useful to you and others.
 For example, we may personalize your feed or job recommendations based on your learning history.

 3.5 Service Providers